LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/credentials.md

     - **Token Type**: Enter the type of token; typically, this value is "Bearer" or "Basic," but this field allows for free text to let you specify another third-party type that isn't supported by any protocol.
 7. Click **Save**.

-### Add a Third-party NLU (Fire API) credential
+### Add a third-party NLU credential

+{: .important}
+This procedure applies if you're using a Google Dialogflow or IBM Watson NLU engine for NLU intelligence.

 While the credential types discussed above support [API integrations](conversation-builder-integrations-api-integrations.html), a third-party NLU credential is different in that it's used during *domain creation* in [Intent Manager](intent-manager-overview.html).

-If you're using a supported third-party NLU engine to match intents (for example, IBM's Watson), when you create the domain that will contain the intents and you specify the NLU to use to match intents, you can also specify the credential to use to authenticate with that third-party NLU engine.
+When you create the domain that will contain the intents and you specify the NLU provider, you can also specify the credential to use to authenticate with that third-party NLU engine.

-**To add a Third-party NLU (Fire API) credential**
+**To add a third-party NLU credential**

 1. In the Bot Accounts application, select the name of the organization for which to create the credential.
 2. Click **Credentials** in the upper-left corner.